paradigmxyz/reth/book/cli/reth/node.md

           [default: 1024]

-      --txpool.max-new-pending-txs-notifications <NEW_TRANSACTION_NOTIFIER>
+      --txpool.max-new-pending-txs-notifications <MAX_NEW_PENDING_TXS_NOTIFICATIONS>
-          Broadcasts new transactions added to the pool
+          How many new pending transactions to buffer and send to in progress pending transaction iterators

           [default: 200]